-In order to monitor and track our properties' performance on E/S characteristics, we rely on certifications issued by third-party organizations, such as the DBJ Green Building certification, the CASBEE certification, the BELS certification, and other relevant certification.
+In order to monitor and track MEL's properties' performance on E/S characteristics, we rely on certifications issued by third-party organizations, such as the DBJ Green Building certification, the CASBEE certification, the BELS certification, and other relevant certification.

-In addition, we have set in place the following monitoring mechanisms.
+In addition, we have set in place the following monitoring and disclosure measures for environmental performance data of the properties in MEL's portfolio.

-- We track energy consumption, solar power generation and GHG emission levels in our portfolio. - We track water consumption and the recycling rate in our properties. - Our data on energy consumption, GHG emissions, water use and waste volume is verified by a third-party organization, JACO.
+- We track and monitor data on energy consumption, solar power generation, GHG emission levels, water consumption, waste amount and recycling rates of the properties in MEL's portfolio. - Our data on energy consumption, GHG emissions, water consumption and waste amount is verified by a third-party organization, JACO. - We disclose environmental performance data of such as energy consumption, solar power generation, GHG emission levels, water consumption and waste amount on MEL's website: https://mel-reit.co.jp/en/esg/environment/.